merkle-open/SitecoreBlog/docs/_posts/2024-04-16-11-steps-to-extend-general-link.md

 }
 ```

-Most of the code is copied from the glass-github-project to make sure it has nearly the same functionality.
-And afterward SonarQube gets into contact and made me change some of the codestyle.
+Most of the code is copied from the glass-github-project to make sure it has nearly the same functionality with only a few changes to codestyle suggested by SonarQube.

 ### Register DataMapper